 Lindsay Tuggle (PhD) is a poet and cross-genre writer based in Sydney, Australia.
-Her poetry has been widely published in journals and anthologies such as Cordite, The Journal of Poetics Research, Mascara Literary Review, Rabbit, Red Room Poetry, HEAT and The Hunter Anthology of Contemporary Australian Feminist Poetry.
+Her debut collection, Calenture, was selected as one of The Australian’s Books of the Year and Highly Commended in the Australian Poetry Foundation’s Anne Elder Award.
+Her work has appeared in Common-Place, Cordite, The Journal of Poetics Research, Mascara Literary Review, Rabbit, Red Room Poetry, HEAT and The Hunter Anthology of Contemporary Australian Feminist Poetry.
 She has been recognised by major literary awards, including: the Gwen Harwood Poetry Prize (shortlisted 2015), the Val Vallis Award for Poetry (second prize 2009, third prize 2014), and the University of Canberra Vice-Chancellor's Poetry Prize (shortlisted 2016, long-listed 2014, 2017).
-Her debut collection, Calenture, is available from Cordite Books (Australia) and Small Press Distribution (North America).
-Calenture was selected as one of The Australian’s Books of the Year and Highly Commended in the Australian Poetry Foundation’s Anne Elder Award.
+Calenture is available from Cordite Books (Australia) and Small Press Distribution (North America).

 A dual citizen of Australia and the US, Lindsay has spent the entirety of her adult life living and writing in and around Sydney.
 She grew up in Alabama, Kentucky, and Kansas before moving to Australia nineteen years ago.
 Transpacific dissociative perspectives on both of her ‘home’ countries are central to her creative practice.
 Before entering the field of literary studies, Lindsay was a social worker specializing in gender violence and traumatic resilience.
 Her CV is available here.